Yash9459/cosmos-db-mongodb-nodejs-quickstart/readme.md

 <!--
 ---
 page_type: sample
-name: "Quickstart: Azure Cosmos DB for MongoDB and Azure SDK for Node.js"
+name: "Quickstart: Azure Cosmos DB for MongoDB and Node.js"
-description: This is a simple Express  web application to illustrate common basic usage of Azure Cosmos DB for MongoDB and the Azure SDK for Node.js.
+description: This is a simple Express  web application to illustrate common basic usage of Azure Cosmos DB for MongoDB and Node.js.
 urlFragment: template
 languages:
 - typescript